KPIs: Why Your Business Should Ditch ‘Performance’ Indicators and Start ‘Predicting’ the Future

 “I know it’s not that cut and dry in business but there has to be real effort and energy in working out KPIs that people are deadly serious about.
 KPIs that individuals are connected to so that they do drive action.
-For example customer satisfaction can be tracked using the Net Promoter Score and should be obsessed about as it is a canary-like measure that predicts the future health of your business.”
+For example, customer satisfaction can be tracked using the Net Promoter Score and should be obsessed with, as it is a canary-like measure that predicts the future health of your business.”

 This is one of the core reasons why FUTRLI looks to the future with forecasts and budgets, not just data analytics.
 We need to see how we are trending so we can react and proactively respond to these indicators, for the better of the business.

 From Worst to First

 In the history of KPIs one landmark theory in a book by Kaplan and Norman is worthy of mention.
 Their text is called ‘‘The Balance Score Card’.